ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/part01_2_domain_task_adaptation.md

 ## **Domain-Specific Pre-Training**

 Source [https://www.analyticsvidhya.com/blog/2023/08/domain-specific-llms/](https://www.analyticsvidhya.com/blog/2023/08/domain-specific-llms/)

-Domain-specific pre-training involves training large language models on extensive datasets that specifically represent the language and characteristics of a particular domain or field.
+Domain-specific pre-training involves training large language models on extensive datasets that specifically **represent the language and characteristics of a specific domain** or field.
 This process aims to enhance the model's understanding and performance within a defined subject area.
 Let’s understand domain specific pretraining through the example of [BloombergGPT,](https://arxiv.org/pdf/2303.17564.pdf) a large language model for finance.

 BloombergGPT is a 50 billion parameter language model designed to excel in various tasks within the financial industry.
 While general models are versatile and perform well across diverse tasks, they may not outperform domain-specific models in specialized areas.
 At Bloomberg, where a significant majority of applications are within the financial domain, there is a need for a model that excels in financial tasks while maintaining competitive performance on general benchmarks.
 BloombergGPT can perform the following tasks: